Neck Pain

 What’s really going on

-When a vertebra shifts forward, the body can’t pull it back on its own, so it compensates — and the neck is one of the first places it does.
-That’s why so much neck pain is really a downstream symptom.
-Dr. Kim’s job is to find the vertebra that’s actually forward, bring it back, and release what’s keeping the body stuck, so the neck no longer has to brace.
+When a vertebra shifts forward, the body can’t pull it back on its own, so it compensates.
+The neck is almost always a compensation area, which is why so much neck pain is really a downstream symptom.
+Dr. Kim’s job is to find the vertebra that’s actually forward, bring it back, and release what’s keeping the body stuck, so the neck no longer has to compensate.

 Start here